Advice-Teenagers-Sex: Ask Dr. J. Archives

 are helpful.
 Along with "house rules", though, many parents would like to set limits on

+their adolescents' sexual experiences.
+That's a little more difficult to do.
 The best advice I can give you is to remember that if teenagers want to have sex, they will

 find a way to do so.
 What you want to do is give your daughter guidance about the meaning